-Grace Burgess acts as the Honorary Chair of Volunteer Tennessee.
+Grace Burgess acts as Honorary Chair of Volunteer Tennessee.
 Grace was crowned Miss Tennessee 2016, and acts as Governor Bill Haslam's Official Spokesperson for Character Education.
 She speaks to over 50,000 schoolchildren about the character trait of respect during her year as Miss Tennessee.

 Robin Corindo is director of the Tennessee State Office of the Corporation for National & Community Service, which administers Senior Corps and AmeriCorps*VISTA.

 Kerelynn Davis represents Commissioner Bonnie Hommrich, TN Department of Children’s Services.

 Randy Gowler represents Commissioner John Dreyzehner, TN Department of Health.